oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 296-40357-1-ND [Datasheet](http://www.ti.com/lit/ds/symlink/lp5907.pdf)
 Reasons: This is a replacement for our original choice - the Skyworks AAT3215, which is not available through digikey.
 This one comes in the same package and it also has a functionally equivalent pin-out to the AAT3215.
-The input voltage range is 2.2V to 5.5 V and the drop out voltage is a low 120 mV.
+The input voltage range is 2.2V to 5.5 V and the drop out voltage is given at 120 mV.
 Rad-Hard Analogue: ISL75051SEH
 [Datasheet](http://www.intersil.com/content/dam/Intersil/documents/isl7/isl75051seh.pdf)
 Reasons: This chip is rated with a low drop out of 65mV at 1A (225mV at 3A).
 The IC operates over an input voltage range of 2.2V to 6.0V and can provide output voltages between 0.8V and 5V.
 The output voltage is fixed using an external voltage divider.